Aonrud/printlist-generator/README.md

 If a text file exists with the same name, its contents are added under the image.

+###Options:

-If the "-t" option is passed, the filename (without extension) is included in place of the text, if no text file is provided.
+ - `-t` — If no text file matching the image name is found, use the image filename (without extension) as the caption
+ - `-n` — (Only in conjunction with '-t') Assume filenames are preceded with a number followed by an underscore ('XX_') and remove that from the caption.
+Allows controlling the order of output